 Since the hat is worked by making the brim first, it is super easy to adjust for different head sizes.
 Right now it is a medium adult size but adding or subtracting a couple of rows on the brim will make it easy to size.

-Over the Ridge Crochet Hat with Brim Pattern
+Over the Ridge Crochet Hat with Band Pattern

 Skill Level: Easy